 He holds a J.D. from University of California at Berkeley – Boalt Hall School of Law, an M.B.A. from Harvard University, Graduate School of Business and a BA, Economics, 1977 – Phi Beta Kappa from Rutgers College, Rutgers University.

-Mark is recognized as a Northern California Super Lawyer in 2007, 2010, 2011 and 2013 by Super Lawyers magazine (independent research by Law & Politics).
+Mark is recognized as a Northern California Super Lawyer by Super Lawyers magazine (independent research by Law & Politics).